Nonparametric Infinite Horizon Kullback-Leibler Stochastic Control: Nystr o m Approximation for KL control

 where $\tilde{\phi}(x^*)$ is the approximation of $\phi(x^*)$.
-The Nystr\"{o}m method provides a means of approximating desirability function for new observed state.
-Given on the above formula, we can apply it to the eigenvalue problem associated with KL control.
-Define
+The Nystr\"{o}m method provides a means of approximating desirability function for newly observed state.
+Based on the above formula, we can efficiently solve the eigenvalue problem associated with KL control.
+Motivated by (\ref{Discrete-MDP}), we define